lihaoyi/Metascala/readme.md

 -----------
 The performance of ScalaMachine is absolutely abyssmal: it performs basic optimizations (e.g. pre-calculating virtual-dispatch tables and maintaining invoke-interface caches), and I've tried to eliminate most of the micro-bottlenecks using [JProfiler]() but the performance remains extremely low.

-Part of this arises from the fact that it is written in Scala in a mostly immutable, functional style, and that results in some cost in terms of extra allocations and GC-pressure over an imperative, mutable style.
+Part of this arises from the fact that it is written in Scala in a mostly immutable, functional style, and that results in overhead (lots of extra allocations and method calls) over an imperative, mutable style.
 The other part is probably a fundamental limitation of it being an interpreter, and any major increase in performance would require pretty fundamental changes to the system.

 Future Work
 -----------